Troubleshooting Brakes: When to Call the Mechanic

 One brake-related job beyond the ability of some DIYers is replacing the master cylinder, which regulates brake pressure throughout the entire system.
 Fortunately, master cylinders rarely fail, but when they do, you may find the job is best left in the capable hands of your local NAPA AutoCare Center.

+Check out all the Brake System products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on troubleshooting brakes, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy Wikimedia Commons.